macdavid313/ag-transe-cli/README.md

 # ag-transe-cli

-A command line tool for importing or exporting data into or from AllegroGraph.
+A command line tool for importing data into or exporting data from AllegroGraph.

 ## Install